PrincetonLIPS/fibermc/docs/sampling_fibers.rst

 Sampling Fibers
 ===============

-Much like simple Monte Carlo depends on appropriately defined 'random' points in the domain of a function of interest to estimate an associated integral, FMC estimtars take as argument a collection of random line segments (fibers) in an appropriately defined domain.
+Much like simple Monte Carlo depends on appropriately defined 'random' points in the domain of a function of interest to estimate an associated integral, FMC estimators take as argument a collection of random line segments (fibers) in an appropriately defined domain.
 Whereas in SMC the sampling 'atom' is a point with no spatial extent, in FMC the atom is a line segment with nonzero but finite spatial extent (length).

 .. image:: media/gif/smc_vs_fmc_atoms.gif